Spring and Autumn Period — Era of Great Philosophers and Intense Contention over Hegemony

 Unearthed Crystal and Agate Accessory — Shandong Museum (Photo by Dongmaiying)

-Civilians needed to pay a certain amount of products based on the area of their farmland and do military or labor services.
+Civilians were required to pay a certain amount of product based on the size of their farmland and to perform military or labor services.

 -